AokoMercyline/My-Gallery/README.md

 | input field with image link  | **Click input field** | Copy the image link|
 | red button on the modal  | **Click close on modal** | exits the modal|
 | about us link on navbar  | **Click about on navbar** | get you to the page with mor details of the application|

+## Known Bugs
+searching button is not well responsive.Solution for this,Kindly view the image from home page

 ## Setup/Installation requirements
 1.Clone or download and unzip the repository from github,https://github.com/AokoMercyline/My-Gallery